WinPlay02/GitCraft/readme.md

                                identity_unmapped, mojmap_yarn
       --fallback-unpick[=<mapping>[,<mapping>]...]
                              If the primary unpick information fails, these are tried (in given order).
-By default none is tried as a fallback.
-Possible values are: none, yarn, feather
-  -h, --help                 Displays this help screen
+By default this list is empty.
+Possible values are: none, yarn, feather -h, --help                 Displays this help screen
       --manifest-source=<manifestsrc>
                              Specifies the manifest source used to fetch the